 The Colorado General Assembly is the source of state-funded student financial assistance for both the Colorado Student Grant (CSG) and Colorado Graduate Grant funds.
 CSG are awarded to undergraduate students who have not yet received a bachelor’s degree, who are Colorado residents and are meeting MInes’ satisfactory academic progress policy.
 Awards are based on the expected family contribution (EFC) determined through the FAFSA.
 There is no additional application required for review.

 Graduate Grant funds are available to graduate level students who are Colorado residents and who have demonstrated need on the FAFSA.
 The Colorado Graduate Grant is the only grant available to graduate students who are pursuing a degree in a STEM field.
+STEM fields are determined by the CIP code on file with the State of Colorado.
+Only these majors are eligible at this time.
 Enrollment in less than 9 credits at census may affect your eligibility.
 The Financial Aid Office evaluates annual allocations to award students equally and fairly.

 A Mines Grant is funded by institutional funds awarded to undergraduate students who have not yet received a bachelor’s degree and who are U.S. citizens or eligible noncitizens.

 Students from the following states may be eligible for state grants and scholarships and should apply to their state scholarship agency if they have not already done so: Connecticut, Delaware, District of Columbia, Michigan, Pennsylvania, Rhode Island and Vermont.